JxChillin/PlayMusic/README.md

 3. Click the option to "Get from Version Control" <br>
 4. Choose the directory you wish to place the folder<br>
 5. Run the program <br>
-When play is pressed you will hear "Hours in Silence" by Drake.
-Enjoy!